 Disney’s Magic Kingdom – Best for Ages 3 to 12

 It’s probably no surprise that Magic Kingdom is the best Disney theme park for kids.
-Children from ages 3 to 12 will especially enjoy the magic here, and there are only 3 rides with height requirements.
+Children ages 3 to 12 will especially enjoy Disney magic here, and there are only 3 rides with height requirements.

 Most of Magic Kingdom’s attractions are for all ages, but there are some rides designed just for youngsters.
 One area of the park, Fantasyland, is tailored-made for toddlers and children.
-There are also attractions for youngsters scattered throughout other areas the park (Dumbo The Flying Elephant, the Jungle Cruise, and the Tomorrowland Speedway).
+There are also attractions for younger children scattered throughout other areas of the park (Dumbo The Flying Elephant, “It’s a Small World”, the Jungle Cruise, and the Tomorrowland Speedway).

-For older (and taller) kids, they will enjoy some of the faster-paced attractions like Splash Mountain and the two iconic roller coasters – Big Thunder Mountain Railroad and Space Mountain.
+Older (and taller) kids will enjoy some of the faster-paced attractions like Splash Mountain and the two iconic roller coasters – Big Thunder Mountain Railroad and Space Mountain.

-Magic Kingdom is also home to the legendary Be Our Guest Restaurant at Beast’s Castle and you’ll be able to see Mickey Mouse and friends – or Disney princesses – wandering about (or at a Disney Character Dining experience).
+Magic Kingdom is also home to the legendary Be Our Guest Restaurant at Beast’s Castle.
+In addition, you’ll be able to see Mickey Mouse and friends – or Disney princesses – wandering about (or at a Disney Character Dining experience).

-Magic Kingdom is the best Disney World theme park for kids of all ages.
+Magic Kingdom is the best Walt Disney World park for kids of every age group.
 Don’t miss it!

 Disney’s Animal Kingdom – Best for Ages 6 to 12

-The park is nicely spread out and there’s definitely a slower pace here (compared to Magic Kingdom), This allows you to go at your own pace and explore the side trails and take in the scenery.
+The park is nicely spread out, and there’s definitely a slower pace here (compared to Magic Kingdom).
+This allows you to go at your own pace, explore the side trails, and take in the scenery.

 Animal Kingdom is home to some of Disney’s best rides for kids, including Kilimanjaro Safaris (wildlife safari with live animals) and Avatar Flight of Passage.

-Disney’s Hollywood Studios – Best for Ages 6 to 17
+Disney’s Hollywood Studios – Best Ages 6 to 17

 Unfortunately, there are lots of rides at Disney’s Hollywood Studios with height requirements.
-Even though it’s not the best Disney park for younger kids, Hollywood Studios does still appeal to that age-range.
+Even though it’s not the best Disney park for younger kids, Hollywood Studios still appeals to that age range.

 For the First Time Ever: A Frozen Sing-Along Celebration is one of the best live stage shows at Disney World.
 Another MUST for preschoolers and kids is the Disney Junior Dance Party and the character meet-and-greets.

 Hollywood Studios has plenty to offer older kids and adults.
-There’s the new Star Wars: Galaxy’s Edge attractions, Star Wars: Rise of the Resistance and Millennium Falcon: Smugglers Run, as well as a variety of thrilling and downright frightful attractions.
+There are the new Star Wars: Galaxy’s Edge attractions, Star Wars: Rise of the Resistance, and Millennium Falcon: Smugglers Run, as well as a variety of thrilling and downright frightful attractions.

 If I was a teenager, this is the park I’d want to head to!

 Epcot is divided into two sections: World Showcase and Future World.
-It’s a great theme park for intellectually curious kids (and adults), but not really the best park for children under, say, age 8.
+It’s a great theme park for intellectually curious kids (and adults) but not the best for little kids under the age of 8.

-Older kids will really enjoy some of the major thrill rides ( like Test Track and Mission: SPACE) and may really enjoy World Showcase.
-Here, kids can explore the different countries, speak with Cast Members from around the globe, try delicious ethnic foods.
+Older kids will enjoy some of the major thrill rides (like Test Track and Mission: SPACE) and may really enjoy World Showcase.
+Here, kids can explore the different countries, speak with Cast Members from around the globe, and try delicious ethnic foods.